ahoymarcus/nextjs-myjs-tech-blog/articles/code-clean-methodology-overview-2022-05-25.md

 Another point from the same author, Jeff Atwood, can be made even more cleary in his other article about the same topic on comments: [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

 So, in this other article it becomes even more clear that the work of a developer should be much more than instructing machines, but to present written features to people.
-The author also cites two other authors:
+The author also cites 2 other authors:

-- `Structure and Interpretation of Computer Programs` (SUSSUMAN and ABELSON)
+1. `Structure and Interpretation of Computer Programs` (SUSSUMAN and ABELSON):

 `Programs must be written for people to read, and only incidentally for machines to execute.`

-- `Literate Programming` (Knuth )
+2. `Literate Programming` (Knuth ):

 `Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.`